 The requirements for underground infrastructure for the LBNF Project will be satisfied by a combination of existing infrastructure, improvements to those systems, and development of new infrastructure to suit specific needs.
 The Project must consider the other tenants underground at Sanford Laboratory for which infrastructure is required, including both the existing Davis Campus experiments and the Ross Campus Experiments.
 The Ross campus experiments in particular are in relatively close proximity (~150m) to LBNF.

-The systems must support the Conventional Facilities (CF) construction activities, DUNE experiment installation, and operations of both CF Equipment and the experiment.
+The systems must support the LBNF Conventional Facilities (CF) construction activities, Cryogenic Infrastructure installaiton, DUNE experiment installation, and operations of both CF Equipment and the experiment.
 These three scenarios were analyzed and the most demanding requirements chosen from each situation were used to define the requirements for design.

 Some of the Sanford Laboratory infrastructure that requires upgrading for LBNF will be rehabilitated prior to the beginning of LBNF construction funding.
-This work is important for LBNF, but is not considered part of the LBNF Project scope.
 This includes Ross Shaft rehabilitation, Yates Shaft focused maintenance and repair, and ground support activities at the 4850L between the Yates and Ross Shafts.
-This work is expected to be performed using non-project funding, and will be discussed in this CDR as it is pertinent to the LBNF Project.
+Additional discussion of these items is included in Section XX.

 The conceptual underground infrastructure design for LBNF has been performed by several entities.
 The primary designer referenced in this document is Arup, USA.
 Arup’s scope includes utility provisions and fire/life safety (FLS) strategy, covering infrastructure from the surface through the shafts and drifts, to the cavity excavations for the experiment.
 Utility infrastructure includes fire/life safety systems, permanent ventilation guidance, HVAC, power, plumbing systems, communications infrastructure, lighting and controls, per the experimental utility requirements provided by DUNE and through coordination with LBNF, Sanford Laboratory and the excavation and surface design teams.
 The design is described in Arup’s LBNF 30% Prelimianry Design Report for LAr at 4850L (10) and in the conceptual design drawings (11).
 This chapter summarizes the work done by Arup and utilizes information from that report.